emmajanedrews/base-template/_posts/2018-02-01-what-you-should-know-about-vancouver-housing-in-2017.md

 **3. New mortgage rules.** These went into &nbsp;effect on January 1 and are making it harder for some buyers to get approve and some homeowners to renew their mortgages.&nbsp;

-**Only time will tell what long-term impact these changes will have on the market.** It’s important to work with your local Realtor to help you navigate these changes and to advise you through our home buying or selling journey.&nbsp;<br>&nbsp;<br>For more news and information, go to the news and statistics section of this website.
-In the meantime, don’t hesitate to reach out via phone or email with any questions.
-We look forward to hearing from you soon.<br>&nbsp;
+**Only time will tell what long-term impact these changes will have on the market.** It’s important to work with your local Realtor to help you navigate these changes and to advise you through our home buying or selling journey.&nbsp;<br>&nbsp;